 Advanced Certificate in Counselling 2003

 Diploma in Counselling Supervision 2013

 I am accredited with the ACC (Association of Christian Counsellors) and am a member of the BACP (British Association of Counsellors and Psychotherapists) and I am bound by both of their codes of ethics and personal practice.

 I have additional training as a Deep Release Counsellor where there is an emphasis on the use of creative tools and other such resources.
-I meet 6-8 weekly with a regional group of counsellors to further develop our skills and practice.
-I receive monthly supervision and regularly attend other professional development days and conferences as well as undertaking some ongoing webinar training online.
+I receive monthly supervision from two supervisors and I regularly attend professional development days and conferences as well as undertaking some ongoing webinar training online.

 I have trained in a Christian-based integrative model which draws from many of the counselling models such as cognitive behavioural therapy, psychodynamic therapy, transactional analysis, and gestalt.
 These enable me to work with clients whilst also respecting a variety of faith backgrounds.
 I use a person centered approach, treating every client as a unique individual and tailoring my work style to their specific needs and preferences.

 Areas of counselling I deal with

 - Child related issues